 More baby succulent plants as well as a few leaf cuttings that have just started to root but not yet grown the babies.

 Plants for free!
-I will put these seedling trays on a planter stand on my patio so that they are easy to mist each night until they have really started growing.
+I will put these seedling trays on a planter stand on the deck garden on my patio so that they are easy to mist each night until they have really started growing.
 They are too small to put directly in the garden right now.

 Three new babies in one tiny planter – and they cost me nothing except a bit of time.
 This little planter is only about 3 inches wide and 7 inches long and is the perfect size for a mini succulent planting.